superbignut/Fluid-Engine/README.md

 ---
 ## Features:
 + ### CRTP
-    The results of most operations related to Matrices and Vectors are defined as a new agent type.All these types use [CRTP][1] and derive fron Matrix_Expression or Vector_Expression.
+    The results of most operations related to Matrices and Vectors are defined as a new agent type.All these types use [CRTP][1] and derive from Matrix_Expression or Vector_Expression.

         // CRTP base
         template <typename T, typename E>